PlagaMedicum/ostis-syntax.vim/README.md

 ![scs](img/scs.png "SCS")

-Note, that colour theme depends of your vim configuration.
+Note, that colour theme depends on your vim configuration.

 ## Installation